awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-enable-disable.md

 1. In the Security Hub navigation pane, choose **Security standards**\.

 1. For the standard you want to disable, choose **Disable**\.

-## Disabling a security standard \(Security Hub API, AWS CLI\)<a name="securityhub-standard-disable-api"></a>

-To disable a security standard, you can use an API call or the AWS Command Line Interface\.

 **To disable a security standard \(Security Hub API, AWS CLI\)**
 + **Security Hub API** – Use the [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchDisableStandards.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchDisableStandards.html) operation\.
 For each standard to disable, you provide the ARN of your subscription to the standard\.
 To get the subscription ARNs for your enabled standards, use the [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_GetEnabledStandards.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_GetEnabledStandards.html) operation\.